 Degeneration of the corticospinal tracts

 The changes of denervation are obvious in the muscle biopsy.
 Today, the diagnosis of SMA is usually made by DNA analysis.
-Ninety five percent of cases of SMA can be diagnosed with a DNA test that detects deletion of exons 7 and 8 from the telomeric copy of the SMN gene.
+Most cases of SMA can be diagnosed with a DNA test that detects deletion of exon 7 from the telomeric copy of the SMN gene.
 There is no correlation between the type of mutation and the phenotype.

 - Geser F, Brandmeis MS, Kwong LK, et al. Evidence of Multisystem Disorder in Whole-Brain Map of Pathological TDP-43 in Amyotrophic Lateral Sclerosis.
 Arch Neurol 2008; 65:636-41.
 PubMed

 - Kiernan MC, Cheah BC, Turner MR, et al. Amyotrophic lateral sclerosis.
 Lancet 2011;377:942-55.
 PubMed

 - Ince PG.
 Highley JR, Kirby J, Wharton SB, Takahashi H, Strong MJ, Shaw PJ.
 Molecular pathology and genetic advances in amyotrophic lateral sclerosis: an emerging molecular pathway and the significance of glial pathology.
 Acta Neuropathol 2011;122:657–671.
 PubMed

 - Kolb SJ, Kissel JT.
 Spinal Muscular Atrophy.
 A Timely Review.
 Arch Neurol.
 2011;68:979-984.
 PubMed.